jembi/openhim-load-tests/README.md

-# Openhim Load Tests
+# Openhim Performance Tests

-These performance tests use virtual hardware hosted on DigitalOcean.
+These tests run on virtual hardware hosted on DigitalOcean and executed using Ansible playbooks.

 ## 1. Controller (local) machine requirements

+- Install the `python` version 2.x package, if not already installed
-- Install the python package manager, 'pip'
+- Install the python package manager `pip`
-- Install the Digital Ocean plugin for ansible, 'dopy'.
+- Install the Digital Ocean plugin for ansible, `dopy`.
 Version >= 0.32
 - Generate your api access token on digital ocean.
 Instructions on how to generate a token can be found [here](https://www.digitalocean.com/docs/api/create-personal-access-token/)
-- Generate an ssh key and add it to digital ocean.
-Note the ssh key name (shall be passed in as an environment variable)
+- Generate an SSH key and add it to DigitalOcean.
+Note the SSH key name, which can be passed in on the command line or exported as an environment variable

 ## 2. Provision servers

-Run the ansible command in the root directory, and pass the api access token and the ssh key name as environment variables.
+Run the ansible command in the `openhim-performance` directory, passing the api access token and the ssh key name as environment variables.
-The environment variables names are *SSH_KEY_NAME* and *DO_API_TOKEN*
+The environment variables are named *SSH_KEY_NAME* and *DO_API_TOKEN*.

 ```sh
 SSH_KEY_NAME=<do_ssh_key_name> DO_API_TOKEN=<api_token> ansible-playbook playbooks/create_servers.yml
 ```

- _Running the above command creates a new host file, and it also changes the ansible config file to point to a new host file.
+ _Running the above command creates a new host file, and it also updates the ansible config file to point to a new host file.
  Running this command again fails as the host file will have been changed.
  To run it again successfully change the *inventory* variable value to *inventory/old._